Table of contents

 - Vehicle performance: The performance of the car is assessed by measuring its acceleration from 0 to 60 mph and its top speed.
 More powerful vehicles are placed in higher insurance groups.

-- Safety features: Cars equipped with the latest safety technologies such as autonomous emergency braking are less likely to be involved in an accident, and therefore, are often placed in lower insurance groups.
+- Safety technologies: Cars equipped with the latest safety technologies such as autonomous emergency braking are less likely to be involved in an accident, and therefore, are often placed in lower insurance groups.

 - Cost of spare parts: The cost and availability of 23 common vehicle parts are used to compare the car with similar models from other manufacturers.
 Cars that are cheaper and quicker to repair are placed in lower insurance bands.